 Sydney and Canberra for 9 days

 I recommend you combine these two cities together in a week.
 The distance is about 300 kilometres (186 mi) or a 3-hour drive or 4-hour train.
-The fastest way to reach Canberra from Sydney is via plane but it is very expensive.
+The fastest way to reach Canberra from Sydney is via plane, but it is very expensive.
 The cheapest is via train, which would cost anywhere from $27 to $40.
 If you’re going to ride a bus, it could cost you anywhere from $30 to $60 and will take 3 hours and 30 minutes.

 Sydney

 Sydney is the most populous city in Australia and Oceania.
 It is also frequently included in the top 10 most liveable cities all over the world.
 Going for a dip in Sydney is definitely a must-do.
 Even if you are travelling with a pet, there are dog-friendly beaches to choose from.
-Aside from having more than 100 beaches, it also has numerous vibrant dining scenes and various cultural venues which is enough reason for the tourists to stay for at least a week.

-- Spend an afternoon walking around the Chinese Garden of Friendship or at King Street Wharf Darling Harbour
+- King Street Wharf Darling Harbour

 Canberra

-- Check out the Australian War Memorial and National Gallery of Australia
+- National Gallery of Australia

-- Book a brewery tour
+- Book a brewery tour or a private wine tasting with lunch

 Accommodations in Sydney and Canberra